doug-101/TreeTag/README.md

 The simplest approach is to download the "treetag_x.x.x.tar.gz" file and extract all of its contents into an empty directory.
 Then run the "treetag" file.

-To run TreeTag from source, install the TreeTag source from
+To compile TreeTag from source, install the TreeTag source from
 <https://github.com/doug-101/TreeTag>.
 Also install Flutter based on the
 instructions in <https://docs.flutter.dev/get-started/install/linux>.
 The Android Setup is not required - just the Linux setup from the bottom of the